OrdeInn/CENG443-Heterogeneous-Parallel-Programming/README.md

 # CENG443-Heterogeneous-Parallel-Programming

+### Performance Comparison of CUDA and OpenACC for Dijkstra's Shortest Path Algorithm

-This repo is created for final project of CENG443 Heterogeneous Parallel Programming course.
+###### This repository created for final project of CENG443 Heterogeneous Parallel Programming course

+  This final project will contains parallel implementation of Dijkstra's Shortest Path Algorithm in NVIDIA CUDA and performance comparison with OpenACC implementation.